 - Location: Mammoth Lakes, California

-- Bike park season & hours: Varies widely depending on winter snowpack.
-Can open anytime between late May and July.
+- Bike park season & hours: Varies depending on the winter snowpack.
+Can open anytime between late May and early July.
 Typically closes in late September

 - Hours: 9am – 5pm (hours can vary, so check updates online)

 - Miles of trail: 80+ miles of singletrack

 - Elevation low: 7,800 ft